Reduction of beta-integrable 2-Segre structures: Abstract

 \section{Abstract}

-It is shown that over a~$2n$-manifold~$M$ equipped with a~$\beta$-integrable $2$-Segre structure~$\mathcal{S}$, there exists a quasiholomorphic fibre bundle~$\rho : \X \to M$ with fibre~$\mathbb{CP}^1\setminus \mathbb{RP}^1$.
-We prove that~$\rho$-sections having holomorphic image are in one-to-one correspondence with reductions of~$\mathcal{S}$ to torsion-free~$\H$-structures on~$M$.
-Consequently every~$\beta$-integrable~$2$-Segre structure can locally be reduced to a torsion-free~$\H$-structure.
-In the homogeneous case on the oriented~$2$-plane Grassmannian~$M=G^+_2(\R^{n+2})$, the reductions are in one-to-one correspondence with the smooth quadrics~$Q \subset \mathbb{CP}^{n+1}$ without real points.
+We show that locally every $\beta$-integrable $(2,n)$-Segre structure can be reduced to a torsion-free $\H$-structure.
+This is done by observing that such reductions correspond to sections with holomorphic image of a certain `twistor bundle'.
+For the homogeneous $(2,n)$-Segre structure on the oriented~$2$-plane Grassmannian, the reductions are shown to be in one-to-one correspondence with the smooth quadrics~$Q \subset \mathbb{CP}^{n+1}$ without real points.